-You can create multiple Workflows macros; one for each use case on your site.
+You can create multiple Workflow macros; one for each use case on your site.
 A logout signature is not required.
 This type of macro is used most often to focus on a particular subsection of the application.
 If you select multiple macros, they will all be included in the same scan.
-In addition to allowing you to select multiple macros, you can also import Burp proxy captures and add them to your scan.
+In addition to allowing you to select multiple macros, you can also import Burp proxy captures and . har files, and add them to your scan.

 Important!
-If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files or all Burp Proxy captures.
+If you use a login macro in conjunction with a workflow macro or startup macro or both, all macros must be of the same type: all .webmacro files or all Burp Proxy captures or all .har files.
 You cannot use different types of macros in the same scan.